Healthy Homes Assessment Parkvale

 Parkvale Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is compulsory to all Parkvale and New Zealand rental houses where it is reasonably practicable to install.
+• Underfloor and ceiling insulation is mandatory in all Parkvale and New Zealand rental houses where it is reasonably practicable to put in.

-• Private landlords and property managers must make sure their rental properties conform to the Healthy Homes Standards within 90 days of a new, renewed or varied Tenancy.
+• Property managers and private landlords have to ensure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of any new, renewed or varied Tenancy.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered for boarding household tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.
+• All the boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding house tenancies) must adhere to the Healthy Homes Standards regardless of the date when the tenancy started.

 From July 1st 2024